exasol/public-knowledgebase/Database-Features/what-is-union-all-join-inversion.md

 ## Introduction

-The content of this article provides more information on [Changelog-entry-22913](Changelog-entry-22913) and applies to Exasol versions starting with **8.34.0**.
+The content of this article provides more information on [Changelog-content-22913](https://exasol.my.site.com/s/article/Changelog-content-7802) and applies to Exasol versions starting with **8.34.0**.

+There is another automated optimization for `UNION ALL` covering the case of identical tables in every branch.[^union-all-opt]

 ## Question

-What does it do, how can I use it and why would I want to?
+What does "union all join inversion" do, how can I use it and why would I want to?

 ## Answer: How